Service Learning

 · How does the university support the community?
 How does the community support the school?

-FORGOTTEN HARVEST- 3/24 Forgotten Harvest partners with Woodside church in the distribution of emergency food boxes.
+FORGOTTEN HARVEST @ WOODSIDE-CANTERBURY-MONDAYS Forgotten Harvest partners with Woodside church in the distribution of emergency food boxes EVERY Monday morning throughout the summer from 8:30-10:30 am.
 This is an OUTDOOR opportunity.
 Dress for the weather and CLOSE TOE SHOES REQUIRED.
 Volunteers will place groceries directly into trunks of vehicles.
-Volunteer opportunities occur on Monday mornings from 8:30-10:30 am.
 Located in the parking lot of Woodside Church at 2500 Joslyn Rd, Lake Orion.
-PHOTO REQUIRED FOR VERIFICATION!
+You may just show up.
+There is no sign up.